-6. Beyond viagra femele the issue of moonstone in London
+6. Beyond the issue of moonstone in London

 1. It is highly enviable to take this opportunity to reflect on Sri Lanka’s antiquity laws, the national policies and priorities concerning the heritage in the island.
-As it is clear from the issue of the moonstone, the island lacks a satisfactory inventory of archaeological sites, monuments and artefacts.
+As it is clear from the issue of the moonstone, the island lacks a satisfactory inventory of archaeological sites, monuments, and artifacts.
 This is particularly true for the areas recently liberated.
-Limited resources available to the Department Archaeology make this task extremely difficult.
+Limited resources available to the Department of Archaeology make this task extremely difficult.

-However strenuous and collective efforts should be made to survey the island and inventorying sites, monuments and artefacts, by mobilizing resources available in other relevant institutions particularly those in the archaeology departments in universities and the large number of graduates graduating from these universities annually.
-Considering the rapid development projects that are underway in Sri Lanka after the war, making such an inventory and a national data base a prime importance.
+However strenuous and collective efforts should be made to survey the island and inventory sites, monuments, and artifacts, by mobilizing resources available in other relevant institutions particularly those in the archaeology departments in universities and the large number of graduates graduating from these universities annually.
+Considering the rapid development projects that are underway in Sri Lanka after the war, making such an inventory and a national database of prime importance.

 2. Decisions on national heritage issues such as the moonstone in London advertised for the auction should be firmly based only on the antiquity laws of the island and international conventions to which Sri Lanka is a signatory and professional principles and ethics universally agreed.